 In the mood to visit Germany but not entirely up for leaving the country?
 Leavenworth, Washington could be a great vacation spot for you.

 Two hours east of Seattle, this little town looks like a village out of Bavaria.
-It’s a bustling, four-season tourist destination that offers guests many things to do regardless of the month you decide to visit.
+It’s a bustling, four-season tourist destination.
+And it offers visitors plenty to do regardless of the month you decide to visit.

 It’s a great place to walk around with picturesque views and many bars, wine-tasting rooms, souvenir shops, and restaurants.